 As mentioned earlier, spider mites can complete their life cycle in as little as a week under ideal conditions, leading to rapid population growth, especially in dry environments.
 Their preference for the undersides of leaves offers them protection from predators and environmental conditions, which is a key difference from pests like aphids, which tend to gather on new growth or flower buds.

 Recognizing these behavioral traits is essential for effective control.
 Since spider mites aren't insects, regular insecticides may not work against them.
-Instead, using products specifically formulated for mites, such as our Natural Plant Wash, is a more effective approach.
+Instead, using products specifically formulated for mites, such as our Natural Plant Wash, is a more effective approach when used as directed.
+Distinguishing them properly not only helps for effectively controlling spider mites but also minimizes unnecessary treatments that could stress your plants or disrupt beneficial organisms in your garden.